Male Infertility Clinical Presentation

 Excessive heat exposure from saunas, hot tubs, or the work environment may cause a temporary decrease in sperm production.

-Contrary to widely held beliefs, no evidence supports that wearing constrictive underwear, or "briefs," decreases fertility.
-Even with an elevation in temperature of 0.8-1° caused by wearing constrictive underwear, no changes in sperm parameters, no decrease in spermatogenesis, and no changes in sperm function are observed.[4]
+Contrary to widely held beliefs, no evidence supports the belief that wearing constrictive underwear, or "briefs," decreases fertility.
+Even with an elevation in temperature of 0.8-1° caused by wearing constrictive underwear, no changes in sperm parameters, no decrease in spermatogenesis, and no changes in sperm function are observed.
+[15]

 Medicines

-Spironolactone, cyproterone, ketoconazole, and cimetidine have antiandrogenic properties.
+• Spironolactone, cyproterone, ketoconazole, and cimetidine have antiandrogenic properties

-Tetracycline lowers testosterone levels 20%.
+• Tetracycline lowers testosterone levels 20% [16]

-Sulfasalazine leads to a reversible decrease in sperm motility and density.
+• Sulfasalazine leads to a reversible decrease in sperm motility and density

 Family history

 Congenital midline defects, cryptorchidism, hypogonadotropism, and testicular atrophy in family members may be a sign of a congenital disease.
+A history of cystic fibrosis (CF) or hypogonadism should be elicited.

 Respiratory disease